rackerlabs/support-how-to/content/cloud-dns/cloud-dns-faq.md

 #### What are the default TTLs for domains and records?

-When a domain or record is created, and no TTL (Time To Live) is specified, a default value of 3600 seconds is used.
+When a domain or record is created, and no TTL is specified, a default value of 3600 seconds is used.
 When the domain or record TTL is supplied by the user through a create or update operation, the specified TTL values must be 300 seconds or more.

 #### How long does it take for DNS changes to be propagated globally?

-Typical DNS propagation to Rackspace name servers (globally) may take up to one minute.
+Typical DNS propagation to Rackspace name servers (globally) might take up to one minute.
 Propagation refers to the time between when a change is made to a customer's records and when the change takes effect on our name servers.
-A large amount of changes made simultaneously may take 2-3 minutes.
+A large amount of changes made simultaneously might take 2 to 3 minutes.

-If a new domain is added or an existing domain is deleted, this may take a few minutes to propagate to our Rackspace name servers.
+If a new domain is added or an existing domain is deleted, this might take a few minutes to propagate to our Rackspace name servers.

 When changing name servers for a domain, complete propagation takes about 2